 A few weeks ago, we discussed the wonderful beverage that is coffee.
 Now, let’s talk about what people put in this tasty beverage to make it such a marvelous drinking experience.

-Now certainly some like their coffee black, while others throw everything known to mankind into the cup – and not just sugar, cream, and milk.
+Now certainly some like theirs black, while others throw everything known to mankind into the cup – and not just sugar, cream, and milk.

 What do you put in your coffee?
 Let us know by leaving a message, in the comment section below.